alphagw/vaet/README.md

-# vaet
+# væt
-vaet package tools .
+væt package tools .

 This tools used to connect aenet and VASP.